eth-protocol-fellows/cohort-one/notes/cesarbrazon/5_account-migration.md

 - Two categories: Single-tenant and Multi-tenants.
   Single-tenant are for wallet and basically an account per user case.
 Multi-tenants will aim in account for many users, like tornado cash or uniswap.
 AA support for multi-tenant applications requires more research and is proposed as future work; so first, single-tenant is the ony that's going to be developed

+- Remove the necessity of relayers, you would just need to relay on the clients, since the contract takes care of paying for the gas
+- This EIP adds extensive changes to the protocol, it's a must that new mempool rules are added, every client implements it exactly the same way and they need to make sure that every one behaves exactly the same

 ### Implementation details